Tuesday, September 1, 2015

 My favorite scene is when they go the the Air and Space Museum and Amelia is just enthralled.
 We did see Larry walking through here before the sun set and they didn't do the best job of setting this scene up.
 While we see all the historic aircrafts, we didn't see any of the famous aviators that are now being shown.
 Unless they were like Amelia and woke up in the storage basement and then came to the Air and Space Museum?
 But don't you have to be a certain distance from the tablet to do that?
 See, these rules of the tablet are so sketchy.
 I guess it really doesn't matter.
 They're about to do a launch and Larry has to abort all of them.
 Yeah....that would be bad news!

-In the end he and his friends defeat the evil pharaoh and he brings everyone back to New York with the help of Amelia and her small plane (which managed to fit everyone in there...it reminded me of a clown call when all they all just come tumbling out one after the other).
-She flies back to Smithsonian...hopefully she made it back before she turned to wax so she wouldn't crash the plane!
+In the end he and his friends defeat the evil pharaoh and he brings everyone back to New York with the help of Amelia and her small plane (which managed to fit everyone in there...it reminded me of a clown car when they all just come tumbling out one after the other).
+She flies back to the Smithsonian...hopefully she made it back before she turned to wax so she wouldn't crash the plane!

-Okay, remember how I couldn't remember Larry having the idea to bring the museum to life after hours happened in the first or second movie?
+Okay, remember how I couldn't remember if Larry had the idea to bring the museum to life after hours in the first or second movie?
 It was this one.
 I remember now because he notices a woman there who looks like Amelia Earhart (played by Amy Adams without wearing the wig or aviation outfit) and he asks her if she's related to her.
 For a second I thought it was Amelia Earhart and she had disguised herself but that was so far-fetched...even for this movie!

 The third movie takes place at the British Museum in London.
 Larry has to travel there with Akhmenrah (the Egyptian prince if you recall) and his tablet because something is happening to the tablet where it is starting not to work anymore so Larry has to go see Akhmenrah's parents (the father is played by Ben Kinglsey) who are exhibits at the British Museum.
 It's kind of sad that Akhmenrah was separated from his parents.
 So the only actual "real" people in this movie, in terms of exhibits, are the mummies.
 Everyone else is just made of wax.
 There's a whole back story at the beginning of the movie that explains the tablet and how it was found when a very young Cecil (you remember him...he was played by Dick Van Dyke from the first movie) was in Egypt with his archeologist father and they unearthed a tomb that held the tablet.